 Each year, the National Environmental Education Foundation (NEEF), Samsung Electronics America, and the EPA's ENERGY STAR® program host the Climate Superstars Challenge, an online educational challenge for middle school classrooms across the country.

 Classrooms can sign up to participate in the challenge for a chance to win new educational technology for their schools.
-Students have the entire month of October to complete a handful of daily learning tasks geared towards environmental literacy and energy efficiency.
+Students have the entire month of October to complete a handful of daily learning tasks geared toward environmental literacy and energy efficiency.

-While six total classrooms nationwide were selected to receive a $5,000 e-voucher from Samsung, only one received the grand prize: a live performance from¯AY Young—musician, entertainer, and United Nations advocate for global energy sustainability—as part of his Battery Tour, which is powered by 100% renewable energy.
+While six total classrooms nationwide were selected to receive a $5,000 e-voucher from Samsung, only one received the grand prize: a live performance from AY Young—musician, entertainer, and United Nations advocate for global energy sustainability—as part of his Battery Tour, which is powered by 100% renewable energy.

 This year, the grand prize-winning classroom belonged to Dr. Marcia Berger at Crystal Lake Middle School in Lakeland, Florida.